Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: Additional Details on VTON-QBench

 \subsection{Try-On Image Generation}

-We generate virtual try-on images using 14 representative virtual try-on models.
-To ensure a fair comparison, we use the officially released pretrained weights for each model and follow the configurations recommended by the original authors.
-Below, we describe the details of mask generation, the procedure for adapting mask-free image editing models to the virtual try-on task.
+We generate virtual try-on images using 14 representative VTON models.
+For fair comparison, we use the official pretrained weights for each model and follow the inference configurations recommended by the original authors whenever available.
+Below, we describe the recomputation of clothing-agnostic representations for mask-based VTON models and the adaptation procedure for mask-free image-editing models.

-\textbf{Recomputation of Cloth-Agnostic Representations.} Due to our experimental design, we construct pseudo triplets, which prevents us from directly using the precomputed clothing-agnostic representations provided in the original datasets.
-Moreover, different virtual try-on methods adopt distinct heuristics for generating cloth-agnostic representations.
-To enable a fair comparison, we therefore recompute the required human parsing and preprocessing steps for each person image, reconstructing cloth-agnostic representations separately according to the specifications of each method.
-In particular, the original cloth-agnostic representations in the VITON-HD dataset are generated using the Crowd Instance-level Human Parsing model~\cite{cihp}, whose official implementation is provided in TensorFlow.
-To integrate it into our PyTorch-based inference pipeline, we convert the parser to ONNX format, enabling seamless execution within the PyTorch environment.
+\textbf{Recomputation of Clothing-Agnostic Representations.} Different virtual try-on methods adopt distinct heuristics for generating clothing-agnostic representations.
+For fair comparison, we recompute the required human parsing and preprocessing for each person image and reconstruct the clothing-agnostic representation according to each method's specifications.
+In particular, VITON-HD originally generates clothing-agnostic representations using the Crowd Instance-level Human Parsing model~\cite{cihp}, whose official implementation is based on TensorFlow~\cite{tensorflow}.
+To integrate it into our PyTorch-based pipeline~\cite{pytorch}, we convert the parser to ONNX format~\cite{onnxruntime}.